ctdk/goiardi/README.md

                           -D/--data-file options to be set).
 (Default 300 seconds/5 minutes.)
    -L, --log-file=        Log to file X
+   -s, --syslog           Log to syslog rather than a log file.
+Incompatible
+                          with -L/--log-file.
        --time-slew=       Time difference allowed between the server's clock at the time in the X-OPS-TIMESTAMP header.
 Formatted like 5m, 150s, etc. Defaults to 15m.